NixOS/rfcs/rfcs/0146-meta-categories.md

   - Litigations and disputations:
     - Solve them, especially in corner cases;
     - Enforce implementation issues
-      - Decide when a CI check should block
+      - Decide when a CI check should be converted to block

 # References
 [references]: #references